-The proposal specific to the subject property at 1851 Peterson Lane is to add a medical marihuana production facility as a permitted use utilizing up to 12.5 ha (31 acre) of existing greenhouse.
+The proposal specific to the subject property is to add a medical marihuana production facility as a permitted use utilizing up to 19.87 ha (49.1 acre) of existing greenhouse.
 (See Appendix A) For the proposal to proceed a zoning amendment is required to first permit a medical marihuana production facility (MMPF) as an additional site-specific permitted use on the subject property.
 Secondly, based on a review of the requirements under Section 4.46 of the Kingsville Zoning By-law partial relief or exemption is required from certain provisions, the details of which are outlined in the zoning section of this report.
 Lastly, the amendment will include odour control provisions that require a professionally designed system to be installed and operational prior to the start of growing.
+As supplementary information to the planning report the applicant has provided additional background in the form of a planning justification report (PJR) which is attached as Appendix B. The prospective operator of the greenhouse is also in the process of acquiring lands on the west side of County Road 34 which would operate in concert with the subject property.
+Those lands are part of a separate application for similar zoning approval.